donkirkby/live-py-plugin/html/tutorials/flags/japan-burkina-faso.md

-This is a more challenging exercise: turn the Japanese flag into the flag of Burkina Faso.
+This is more challenging than the [Romania to Colombia] exercise: turn the Japanese flag into the flag of Burkina Faso.
 The tricky part is the star in the centre.
 This time, instead of using colour names, we use hexadecimal codes with two digits for red, two digits for green, and two digits for blue.
 Here are the details you need to draw the flag of Burkina Faso:

 * Red is `#EF2B2D`
 * Green is `#009E49`
 * Yellow is `#FCD116`
 * The star is inscribed inside a circle of radius 33.

+Again, you can experiment on your own, or read the rest of the tutorial to learn the concepts you need.

+[Romania to Colombia]:  ?tutorial=flags/romania-colombia

     ### Canvas ###
     import turtle as t